China

 Like the Egyptian Pharaohs, it is apparent that Qin Shi Huang, the first emperor of China, believed in the afterlife, and so he began a construction of an army to protect him in his afterlife soon after he ascended throne in his teens.
 Becoming obsessed with death later in life, he actively sought immortality presumably using methods by those who preached it.
 I mean we have to come to terms with the fact that some of the greatest art in the world is attributed to insanity of individuals with great power.

-As a substitute of burying a real army, bless the person who advised this to the emperor, a life size army made out of terra cotta was approved and was built to perfection.
+As a substitute of burying a real army, bless the person who advised this to the emperor, a life size army made out of terracotta was approved and was built to perfection.
 That every detail, feature, position or posture is unique for each of those is stunning.
 And it is in these masterpieces — everyone of them — is where we have a glimpse of life, attires, shoes they wore (all with perfect soles and treads), their weaponry, and their horses.

 The bow-trigger is just one of those details that offer a glimpse of sophistication in their weaponry, i.e., they apparently used crossbows with bronze triggers.
 The wood obviously rotted long ago, leaving only the metallic parts like the one above behind as evidence, which is still a remarkable discovery in knowing they understood the mechanics of a trigger to be able to develop one that would be efficient as a weapon, and issued to warriors in the emperor’s army.
-That this entire army was discovered as late as 1974 makes it even more remarkable; the world is just fortunate that it wasn’t discovered by the luddites of the Cultural Revolution.
+That this entire army was discovered as late as 1974 makes it even more remarkable; the world is just fortunate that it wasn’t discovered by the Luddites of the Cultural Revolution.

 In the afternoon, we went up to see the city wall.
 It’s part of the fortification, appropriate for a city such as Xi’an’s stature as either the beginning or end of Silk Road, that still survives for us to walk on.

-Next morning, we paid a visit to the Giant Wild Goose Pagoda, established by Xuanxang, the second Chinese traveler to India after Faxian, in the 7th century in search of India’s culture, knowledge, philosophy, and spirituality.
+Next morning, we paid a visit to the Giant Wild Goose Pagoda, established by Xuanxang, the second Chinese traveller to India after Faxian, in the 7th century in search of India’s culture, knowledge, philosophy, and spirituality.
 Xuanxang is known to have studied in the ancient Nalanda University for about eight to fifteen years, and he brought back to China the sutras and figurines of the Buddha that enrich the pagoda today.

 Perhaps because of the Silk Road, with its access to Eurasia and Persia via Yarkand, Badakhshan and Bactria, Xi’an has a large middle-eastern influence, and it is nowhere more obvious than in The Great Mosque, which was likely built in the 8th century.
 We spent a pleasant afternoon there.
 And in the evening, we took a flight to Guilin.